-Studies have shown that lavender oil helps ease anxiety and induces sleep, according to Rupinder Magnat, co-founder and CEO of MEVEI.
+Studies have shown that lavender oil helps ease anxiety and induces sleep, according to Rupinder Mangat, co-founder and CEO of MEVEI.
 "The researchers found that lavender increased slow-wave sleep, the very deep slumber in which the heartbeat slows and muscles relax," she says.

 So keep a bottle of lavender oil by your bed, stick to a healthy bedtime routine, and make sure your room is cool and dark.
 If you haven't been able to get to sleep, these little tricks will definitely help.